 I am a writer and the director of the Yale Journalism Initiative, where I have the privilege of helping Yale students launch their journalism careers.
 My own experience in the program ignited my love of writing and gave me the confidence to pursue it as a profession.
 I am honored to return and excited to support students in the same way I was supported years ago.

 After packing my suitcases (mostly with jars of dulce de leche) and leaving Argentina in 2015, I spent three more years at The Economist — in London, writing for the international desk, and eventually Los Angeles, where I covered California and the American West.
-I worked hard—writing a cover story on how to harness the talents of adults on the autism spectrum—and had lots of fun slipping Puff Daddy references into pieces on economic policy and reporting from inside the frigid bowels of cryotherapy chambers.
+I worked hard—writing a cover story on how to harness the talents of adults on the autism spectrum—and had lots of fun, road-tripping through newly formed national monuments and reporting from inside the frigid bowels of cryotherapy chambers.
 (Regarding the sorry picture in that last piece, there's a moral to the story: establish ground rules before sending your editor embarrassing reporting photos.)

 But over time, I began itching to tell stories that might inspire empathy and wonder as well as thought.
 In 2018, I decided to go freelance to do just that.